 My Gym's AI Trainer Gave Me an Injury in 3 Sessions

-The user signed up for a gym that uses an AI-powered personal trainer system.
-Cameras track your movements and an algorithm provides real-time feedback.
+James signed up for a gym that uses an AI-powered personal trainer system.
+Cameras track your movements.
+An algorithm provides real-time feedback.
 In theory, it's personalized coaching at scale.
 In practice, it's dangerous.

 Why AI Can't Replace Human Trainers